Ideal Customer Profile: Practical Guide And A Template

 What makes a top-notch ideal customer profile

-Basing your Ideal Customer Profile off of a gut feeling leaves a lot of room for error in judgement.
+Basing your Ideal Customer Profile off of a gut feeling leaves a lot of room for error in judgment.
 Using insights from open data in understanding your Ideal Customer Profile will minimize the risk of missing many of the less obvious indicators of accounts that you and your team should ideally target.

 Start looking at your current customers, specifically the most satisfied ones, and find their common characteristics and/or find a pattern of events at these companies that happened right before they signed a deal with you.
 By importing a list of your best customers into our sales intelligence platform Vainu, you can find out what they have in common and, as an example, see how many companies use HubSpot, have increased their revenue by more than 40 percent previous year or are frequently recruiting.